tremho/humanTest/npm/README.md

 -   The `HumanTest` Display app is designed to run on Mac, Windows, and Linux platforms, but has not been extensively tested on all system variants.
 If you experience problems with this in any way on  your platform, please contact us.

+-   If the remote GUI app fails to run after `startManualTest` is called (for example, when running on a headless CI ), all the subsequent tests will return 'skipped' (similar to the timeout case of `verifyHumanAvailable`, but without the 2-minute wait)

 -   `HumanTest` automatically gates access to each test, so if a test is in progress, a call to run the next test will wait until the prior one finishes.